GabrielCamba/Grants-Program/applications/openPayroll.md

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
   See [User Personas](#user_personas)
 - What need(s) does your project meet?
   We believe there are a lot of small projects in the polkadot space that require recurring payments for services and that those are currently done outside the ecosystem.
-This project would create a way to make those payment within the polkadot/kusama umbrella with good ui, making it simple for newbie orgs to use it.
+This project would create a way to make those payment within the Polkadot/Kusama umbrella with good UI, making it simple for newbie orgs to use it.
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   It has some passing similarities with opengov and treasury, but our project is a smart contract instead of a pallet and is geared towards a much more simple use case.
-  We found a lot of similar use cases in https://superfluid.finance, https://www.request.finance, https://deel.com [CHECK THIS]
+  We found a smart contract that could be helpful for inspiration but it doesn't have the same approach as our vision. (https://docs.openbrush.io/smart-contracts/payment-splitter/)

 ## Team :busts_in_silhouette: